 - Stack memory: In stack memory, the only data types stored are primitive ones like int, char, byte, short, boolean, long, float, and double.

-- Heap memory: In the heap memory, data types that are not primitive, like strings, are stored.
-A reference to this location is held by the stack memory.
+- Heap memory: In heap memory, data types that are not primitive, like strings, are stored.
+The stack memory holds a reference to this location.

-The figure below provides an example of stack and heap memory, as well as how primitive and non-primitive data types are stored.
+The figure provides an example of stack and heap memory and how primitive and non-primitive data types are stored.

 The Java String class uses a string pool to store strings.
 This is similar to the way objects are allocated.
-The string pool is empty by default, but when we create a string, it uses some space in the heap.
+The string pool is empty by default but uses some space in the heap when we create a string.
 If we create many strings, this can use a lot of memory and be costly.
-To improve performance and reduce memory usage, JVM optimizes how strings are stored using the string constant pool.
+However, JVM optimizes how the strings are stored using the string constant pool to improve performance and reduce memory usage.

-If a new string is created, JVM will check the string pool first.
+JVM will check the string pool first if a new string is created.
 If it finds the same string, it will return the existing instance of that string to the variable rather than creating a new one.
-If no matching string is found, then a new literal will be created and memory allocated for it.
+If no matching string is found, only a new literal will be created and memory allocated.

-The process of string interning in Java helps improve the performance of your program by searching for identical strings in the string pool and sharing memory with other strings that have the same value.
+The process of string interning in Java helps improve the performance of your program by searching for identical strings in the string pool and sharing memory with other strings with the same value.

 Different Ways to Create Strings

-There are mainly 3 different ways to create string and that is:
+There are three different ways to create a string:

 - Using new keyword